Since the first Morse telegraph systems were introduced, an enormous variety of Morse keys or telegraph keys and keyers have been constructed.

 As a result, Morse code and Morse keys were widely used in World War 2, especially for radio communications, and a whole variety of keys were used.

 One form of Morse key that is widely available is the British WT 8 Amp key.
-This was manufactured by a number of different companies and the actual keys may differ in overall appearance although they conform to the same overall outline.
+This was manufactured by a number of different companies and the actual keys may differ in overall appearance although they conform to the same general overall outline.

 One notable key was what is often termed the RAF 'Bathtub' key.
 This was developed for operation in World War II RAF bombers such as the British Avro Lancaster and many others.
 The key was developed to be used in environments where it was feared fuel fumes could cause explosions and therefore it is totally enclosed.
 The mechanism is attached to the top of the key and operates upside down.
 It also had a feature whereby the cover clip could be pulled up over the skirt of the knob on the key to keep it down and thereby making continuous contact for a continuous transmission.
 This could aid rescue if the aircraft was downed and the transmitter was still operational.